textpattern/textpattern.github.io/tags/tag-basics/learning-about-tags.md

 : HTML `class` and `id` attributes of the wrapper tag.
 : **Values:** any valid string.

-## Tag escaping
+### Tag escaping

-From Textpattern 4.7.0 onwards, a global `escape` attribute is available which applies to all tags (core tags and plugin tags) that don't treat it natively.
+A global `escape` attribute is available which applies to all tags (core tags and plugin tags) that don't treat it natively.
 Its value is a comma-separated list of 'transforms' that will be applied to the content in the given order.
 For example:

 ~~~ html
 <txp:variable name="hello" escape="trim, textile">